Waldemar Pabst

-Ernst Julius Waldemar Pabst (24 December 1880 – 29 May 1970) was a German soldier and political activist who was involved in extreme nationalist and anti-communist paramilitary activity in both the Weimar Republic and in Austria.
+Waldemar Pabst (24 December 1880 – 29 May 1970) was a German soldier and political activist who was involved in extreme nationalist and anti-communist paramilitary activity in both the Weimar Republic and in Austria.
 As a Freikorps officer, Captain Pabst gained notoriety for ordering the summary executions of Karl Liebknecht and Rosa Luxemburg in 1919 as well as for his leading role in the attempted coup d'etat by Wolfgang Kapp.
 In Austria, he played a central part in organising rightist militia groups before being deported for his activities.
 Pabst subsequently faded from public life in Nazi Germany, as he was never more than loosely associated with the Nazis.

 Life

 Early life

 Born in Berlin, Pabst was the son of a museum director.
 He attended the Preußische Hauptkadettenanstalt, the training academy for officers in the Prussian Army, as a contemporary of Franz von Papen at the institution and was commissioned as an officer in 1899.

-Pabst saw active service in the First World War, mainly on the Western Front in Belgium and most notably at the Battle of Verdun.
+Pabst saw active service in the World War I, mainly on the Western Front in Belgium and most notably at the Battle of Verdun.
 In 1916 he was withdrawn from the front and redeployed as a member of the German General Staff.